 How soon should I fall in love again?

 Even if the predicaments surrounding being with a new lover are solved and the widow can spare a place in her heart for the new lover, there is still a whole set of dilemmas concerning how and when to embark on a new love.
 For example, what is the proper duration of grieving, whether and when to take off the ring, when to begin dating, when to give away his clothes, which clothes to wear in various circumstances, what and how often to talk about the past, and what loving behavior toward the new lover should be shown in public.

-Michelle understands those who criticized her, but says "How can you make rules about people's emotions?
+Michelle understands those who criticized her, but says, "How can you make rules about people's emotions?
 We all love and grieve differently.
 I have never stopped grieving for Jon.
 But that doesn't rule out a new love."
-After a year of seeing each other, they felt that the relationship was getting too serious too quickly and they took a break.
+After a year of seeing each other, they felt that the relationship was getting too serious too quickly, and they took a break.
 A year later, they started dating again.
-This time the pace was slower, and they moved in together only 6 months later.
+This time the pace was slower, and they moved in together only six months later.
 They are now engaged to be married.
-Michelle says: "Blame me if you like, but grief hits people in different ways and I have no regrets."
+Michelle says: "Blame me if you like, but grief hits people in different ways, and I have no regrets."

 Two major paths are those of either finding a new lover or giving up the search for such a lover.
 The first path is more desirable, but as in other circumstances, it is not always available.

 The romantic paths of widows are typically more complex, since widows are associated with a certain stigma, and people are more critical of them.
 A major issue in this regard is how soon they "should" fall in love with another person.
-For some widows this takes a lot of time, for others is much briefer as it offers them a meaningful way to get back to full life.
+For some widows, this takes a lot of time; for others, it is much briefer, as a new relationship offers them a meaningful way to get back to full life.